 The “tolerance” of the sleep and keep-alive timers at the server/gateway depends on the duration indicated by the clients.
 For example, the timer values should be 10% higher than the indicated values for durations larger than 1 minute, and 50% higher if less.

-Mapping of Topic Ids to Topic Names
+Mapping of Topic Alias to Topic Names

-It is strongly recommended that in the gateway the mapping table between topic ids and topic names is implemented per client (and not by a single shared pool between all clients), to reduce the risk of an incorrect topic id from a client matching another client’s valid topic, and thus causing a publication to the wrong topic, which could potentially have disastrous consequences.
+It is strongly recommended that in the gateway the mapping table between topic alias and topic names is implemented per client (and not by a single shared pool between all clients), to reduce the risk of an incorrect topic alias from a client matching another client’s valid topic, and thus causing a publication to the wrong topic, which could potentially have disastrous consequences.

-ZigBee related issues

-In a ZigBee network a gateway need not be hosted by a coordinator node.
-It should however reside on an always-on router node to be able to receive client messages at any time.

-Due to short payload length of the ZigBee network/APS layer, the maximum length of a MQTT-SN message is restricted to 60 bytes.

 Revision History